Skip to Main Content

 Dive crews across Jeju reefs and the Daejeon water tank

-Here is how this works in practice.
-Underwater filming in South Korea draws on a coastline that few crews fully exploit: the volcanic reefs off Seogwipo and Jungmun on the southern shore of Jeju Island, the Wando archipelago with its clear summer visibility, the East Sea off Sokcho.
-The Korea Strait around Busan.
+Underwater filming in South Korea draws on a coastline that few crews fully use.
+The top sites span the volcanic reefs off Seogwipo and Jungmun on Jeju Island's southern shore.
+They also include the Wando archipelago with its clear summer water, the East Sea off Sokcho, and the Korea Strait around Busan.

-Here is the short of it.
-Our dive teams hold commercial film credentials, work under the safety oversight of crews trained through the Korea Maritime and Ocean University in Busan.
-Supply cinema-grade housings for ARRI, RED and Sony bodies.
-The unique haenyeo freediving custom off Jeju gives productions a cultural and visual anchor that is genuinely Korean.
-We set up the access needed to film with the divers without disrupting their working day.
+Our dive teams hold commercial film credentials and work under crews trained through the Korea Maritime and Ocean University in Busan.
+They supply cinema-grade housings for ARRI, RED, and Sony bodies.
+The unique haenyeo freediving custom off Jeju gives shoots a cultural and visual anchor that is truly Korean.
+Our team arranges the access needed to film with the divers without disrupting their working day.

-Here is the breakdown.
-Controlled tank work runs at the Daejeon water film studio, a purpose-built thirty by twenty-one metre maritime filming pool that is one of Asia's most capable tanks, with extra access to studio pools at Busan Cinema Studios for sequences that need fully managed environments.
-Permits route through the Korea Coast Guard and the regional port authorities, with the DMZ coastal zones remaining off-limits and our team leads routing productions toward Sokcho, Pohang.
+Controlled tank work runs at the Daejeon water film studio, a purpose-built thirty by twenty-one metre maritime pool that ranks among Asia's most capable tanks.
+We also have access to studio pools at Busan Cinema Studios for scenes that need fully managed conditions.
+Permits route through the Korea Coast Guard and the regional port authorities, and the DMZ coastal zones stay off-limits.
+Our team leads route shoots toward Sokcho and Pohang.

-The Jeju coves that consistently deliver.
-Safety provisioning includes dedicated supervisor divers, breathing apparatus for extended actor takes, surface-to-diver comms and medical standby.
-Our cinematographers brief non-diving talent through the pre-shoot training that allows them to perform convincingly underwater.
-KOFIC records runs in parallel to confirm Korea Location Incentive eligibility of up to thirty per cent for qualifying K-content productions.
+We know the Jeju coves that always deliver.
+Safety cover includes dedicated supervisor divers, breathing gear for long actor takes, surface-to-diver links, and medical standby.
+Our cinematographers brief non-diving talent through pre-shoot training that lets them perform well underwater.
+KOFIC paperwork runs in parallel to confirm rebate eligibility for qualifying K-content shoots.

 FAQ